Florune/florune-documentation/src/introduction.md

 # **Mission**

 In an era shaped by digital uncertainty, Florune’s mission is to give individuals and organizations the ability to collaborate securely and autonomously.
-We offer the infrastructure for a new **social contract**, where:
+We offer the infrastructure and software application for a new **social contract**, where:

 * fairness is enforced by code,
 * transparency is inherent,